Add ISP Support to Your Skill Code

 What your skill should do:

-Pick up where the user left off and offer a way for the user to continue.
+Pick up where the customer left off and offer a way for the customer to continue.

 Example: